-Welcome to the hundred-and-fifteenth episode of my series entitled BestTechInfo and Rumors!
-In this episode I discuss the newest future of Jailbreaking for iOS 6, 6.0.1, 6.1 and higher, an upcoming BootROM exploit, OS 10.9 and more.
+Welcome to the hundred-and-eighteenth episode of my series entitled BestTechInfo and Rumors!
+In this episode I discuss a social experiment that involves a fake 6.0.1 Untethered Jailbreak, the possibility of a Retina iPad mini, iTunes 11.0.1 and more.